 - Mid Position – A tail in the mid position indicates that Fido is calm, he’s interested but relaxed.
 He may not have figured out where this is going yet so he’s checking things out.

 - High Position – When the tail is held in the high position it indicates dominance and confidence.
-It’s a threatening position or warning sign.
-While a dog is in a raised tail position his presence is even more pronounced due to the release of anal gland scents which penetrate the air.
+It can be a threatening position or a warning sign.
+While a dog is in a raised tail position, his presence is even more pronounced due to the release of anal gland scents that penetrate the air.

 This is where the wag comes in.
 Movement can be evaluated in terms of direction and speed.
 The direction is an indicator of positive or negative emotions, whereas the speed indicates excitement.

 A study was done by neuroscientist Giorgio Vallortigara, along with two veterinarians, in Italy.
 They recruited 30 mixed-breed family dogs for the study – 15 males and 15 females between the ages of 1 and 6.
 During the experiment, the dogs were shown positive and negative stimuli, and the dog’s tail movements were monitored.
 The end result concluded that when a positive/happy stimulus was shown, such as a dog seeing his owner, the dogs gave a speedy wag with a bias to the right.
 In contrast, when a negative stimulus was shown, like an aggressive unfamiliar dog, their tails wagged slower with a bias to the left.